 It is important to take time to reflect on the events – both good and bad – that you experience each week.
 It provides an opportunity for you to grow from your challenges and offer gratitude for the positive things that came your way.

 So as you complete day seven of this challenge, consider the following questions: “For what am I most thankful?”
 “What did I find challenging this week?”
 “How can I learn from these challenges?”
 “How can I focus on the positive?”

 So what do you think – are you up for the challenge?
 I hope so!

 To assist you in your journey, I’ve created a free workbook for the week.
-For each prompt, you’ll find different questions to consider, which explore the idea from different angles and help you dig deeper in your reflection.
+For each prompt, you’ll find different questions to consider, which explore the idea from different angles and help you dig deeper into your reflection.

-Tell me: Do you use a journal?
+Do you use a journal?
 If so, what do you like about it?
 If not, what holds you back?
 Let me know below!